-Cheating on exams will not be tolerated; students are referred to the university policy on scholastic offenses.
-Looking at the test of another student, allowing another student to view your exam, or obtaining information about a test in advance are all examples of cheating.
+Cheating on assignments and exams will not be tolerated; students are referred to the university policy on scholastic offenses.
+The use of materials, resources, or other individuals outside of the parameters of the assessment guidelines are all examples of cheating.
+Looking at the test of another student, allowing another student to view your exam, or obtaining information about a test in advance are examples of cheating.